 If starting with bone in skin on chicken thighs I will brown the outside with some olive oil sprinkled with salt and pepper before starting.

-• In a bowl mix together all seasoning ingredients together so it creates a sort of paste.
+• Mix together all seasoning ingredients so you can creates a sort of paste.

-• Add thighs and quartered onions into bowl and mix so everything.
+• Add meat and onions into bowl and mix so everything.

 • Over medium high heat in a Dutch Oven or deep pot add coated contents of bowl and brown meat on all sides.